*Location for Keynotes: East Ballroom, UCSD Price Center

 Action Research as a Tool for Social Justice and Global Solidarity in a Turbulent World

-Dr. Necla Tschirgi is Professor of Practice in Human Security and Peacebuilding at the Joan B. Kroc School of Peace Studies at the University of San Diego.
+Dr. Necla Tschirgi is Distinguished Professor, Kroc School of Peace Studies, University of San Diego.
 A native of Turkey, she received her BA and MA at the American University of Beirut and her PhD at the University of Toronto.
 Her international career has spanned research, policy analysis, and teaching at the intersection of development and security.
 Prior to joining the Kroc School in September 2010, she served as in-house consultant/Senior Policy Advisor with the Peacebuilding Support Office at the United Nations (2007-2009); Vice President of the International Peace Academy in New York (2001-2006); and head of the Peacebuilding and Reconstruction Program at the International Development Research Centre in Ottawa (1997 to 2001).
 Her recent publications include: De.velopment and Security in the Oxford Handbook on International Security (2018) and Rebuilding War-torn Societies: A Critical Review of International Approaches in Managing Conflict in a World Adrift, edited by Chester Crocker, Pamela Aall and Fen Hampson (USIP, 2015).